loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 are the rules for type abstraction and type application.

 #figure(
-  caption: [Type abstraction and type application rules in System F], flex(prooftree(tabs), prooftree(tapp)),
+  caption: [Type abstraction and type application rules in System F.], flex(prooftree(tabs), prooftree(tapp)),
 ) <SystemF_rules>